quantumlib/Stim/doc/gates.md

     Z-basis reset.
     Forces each target qubit into the `|0>` state by silently measuring it in the Z basis and applying an `X` gate if it ended up in the `|1>` state.

+    - Parens Arguments:

+        This instruction takes no parens arguments.

+    - Targets:

+        The qubits to reset in the Z basis.

     - Example: